Fede2782/deCorizer/README.md

 - ✅️ New Gestures for calls
 - ✅️ Screen Recorder
 - ✅️ Smart Suggestions and Widget
-- ✅️ Link To Windows full
+- ✅️ Link To Windows full (auto hotspot is broken, I'm working on it)

+To be added:
+- ❌️ Full Samsung Game Suite (launcher, discord, tools, recording, etc)

+Maybe:
+- ❓️ Secure Folder and Knox suite
+- ❓️ Full Video Editor
+- ❓️ Advanced Gallery Features (I'm looking for how to enable Image Clipper)
+- ❓️ Style feature in Photo Editor